-The design of the machine is such that it is quite difficult to ignite the fog from an external source since the ignition must be positioned just at the proper distance from the discharge end to cause fog ignition and this distance is on the order of only 8-6 inches (20-15 CM).
-If an external source ignites the fog being discharged.
-It will produce a torching effect.
+The design of the machine is such that it is quite difficult to ignite the fog from an external source since the ignition must be positioned just at the proper distance from the discharge end to cause fog ignition and this distance is on the order of only 6-8 inches (15-20 cm).
+If an external source ignites the fog being discharged, it will produce a torching effect.
 Should this occur, quickly release the FORMULATION ON-OFF BUTTON to stop the fog discharge.
-Never artificially wedge or block open the formulation ON-OFF VALVE.
+Never artificially wedge, or block open the formulation ON-OFF VALVE.